elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

     if Map.has_key?(names, name) do
       {:noreply, names}
     else
-      {:ok, bucket} = KV.Bucket.start_link
+      {:ok, bucket} = KV.Bucket.start_link([])
       {:noreply, Map.put(names, name, bucket)}
     end
   end
 end
 ```

-The first function is `start_link/3`, which starts a new GenServer passing three arguments:
+The first function is `start_link/1`, which starts a new GenServer passing three arguments:

 1. The module where the server callbacks are implemented, in this case `__MODULE__`, meaning the current module

 2. The initialization arguments, in this case the atom `:ok`

 3. A list of options which can be used to specify things like the name of the server.
-For now, we pass an empty list
+For now, we forward the list of options that we receive on `start_link/1`, which defaults to an empty list.
+We will customize it later on

 There are two types of requests you can send to a GenServer: calls and casts.
 Calls are synchronous and the server **must** send a response back to such requests.
 Casts are asynchronous and the server won't send a response back.